 These solar tiki torches are a great way to light up a campsite.
 They’re weather-proof and don’t require wires; we connect the stake and stick them in the ground.
 The torches have rechargeable batteries and, once fully charged, will last up to ten hours in the summer and five in the winter.
 They take about eight hours to charge and will turn on and off at dusk and dawn automatically.
 The torches are 42.5 inches tall.

 The tiki torches are neat but not to everyone’s taste, and not everyone will have room for them.
 In either case, this solar lantern is a great alternative.
 With 65 lumens, it can last as long as 24 hours on a single charge w, which takes about seven hours.
 The lantern is lightweight, waterproof, and collapsable so that it’s just 1.5 inches high when being stored, and it weighs just 4,4 ounces.

 This ornament is a great Christmas gift for RV owners or anyone who appreciates retro things.
 It’s based on the classic Airstream travel trailers.
 The ornament is made of hand-blown molten glass and is hand-painted and glittered.

 This organizer hangs on the inside of a door, so it gives you additional storage space.
 I have this organizer, and I use it for shoes, but it can store anything: cleaning products, bathroom products, glasses, and silverware.
 Whatever you need to store!
 It has 24 pockets, and the hooks don’t interfere with the closet door closing.

-Trying to sleep when you’re cold is the worst, and some RVs aren’t really well insulated.
+Trying to sleep when you’re cold is the worst, and some RVs aren’t really well-insulated.
 The blanket is machine washable and dryer safe.
 It plugs into any 12V outlet.
 The blanket measures 54 x 38 inches.
 The blanket is also excellent for truck drivers.